 Our ability to make payments on and to refinance our indebtedness and to fund planned capital expenditures and research and development efforts will depend on our ability to generate cash in the future.
 This, to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.

-Restrictive covenants in our debt agreements may restrict the manner in which we can operate our business.
+Restrictive covenants in our Senior Notes canceled on February 19, 2016, as well as the syndicated facility singed on January 15, 2016, may restrict the manner in which we can operate our business.